 Saint Francis wanted his life to be modelled after the life of Christ imitating as closely as possible in His poverty and humility.
 Followers of Saint Francis were also admonished to imitate the poor, humble and crucified Christ.
 The radical movement of the Franciscan Order shaped the life of the Church and reformed it by returning to the roots of the Gospel way of Christian living.
 Saint Francis insisted on the ‘Minority and Fraternity’ as the hallmark identity of the Friars.
 Following those Gospel principles of radical poverty and universal brotherhood, the Order flourished from the twelfth century onwards.

-Historically after the death of Saint Francis, the difference of opinions among the Friars in giving emphasis on certain aspects of Gospel way of living, gave rise to various factions.
-Eventually many groups were formed which later were recognized by the Church as different Orders of Observants and Conventuals, etc. History of the Capuchins goes back to 1528.
+Historically after the death of Saint Francis, the difference of opinions among the Friars in giving emphasis on certain aspects of the Gospel way of living gave rise to various factions.
+Eventually, many groups were formed which later were recognized by the Church as different Orders of Observants and Conventuals, etc. History of the Capuchins goes back to 1528.
 A reform movement within the Observants initiated by Friars Matteo, Raphael and Ludovico, was recognised with a new constitution.